lter/LTERIM/notes.md

 * is there a constraint to the file size we can use in synthesis processes?
 * is the whole more than the sum of its parts?

 * pasta can't handle our really large data sets -- what do we do?

+* transfer of data as cost versus storage as costs!

 * How to plan for giant data?